Feographia/Feographia/README.md

 ## Requirements

-1. The Feographia building requires CMake 3.11+ for "Visual Studio" generator on Windows, CMake 3.12+ for "Xcode" generator on macOS, CMake 3.8+ for "Unix Makefiles" generator on macOS, CMake 3.15+ for "Xcode" generator on iOS and CMake 3.8+ for others.
+1. The Feographia building requires CMake 3.11+ for "Visual Studio" generator on Windows, CMake 3.12+ for "Xcode" generator on macOS, CMake 3.15+ for "Xcode" generator on iOS and CMake 3.9+ for others.

 2. TODO: compilers with C++17 support, Android SDK and NDK versions, Swift tools versions.